← Back to Blog

 • AI engines drive ~30% of content discovery traffic — and most SEO audits miss it entirely

-• Fix AI crawler access, llms.txt, and answer blocks first — these alone can double AI citation rate
+• Fix AI crawler access.
+Google's official documentation explains how robots.txt controls bot behavior, llms.txt, and answer blocks first — these alone can double AI citation rate

 • Run the full checklist quarterly; monitor AI citations monthly